indico/indico-user-docs/user_guide/reminders.md

 Select the senders, and write the text that you want to include in the email message.

-You can decide to Include the agenda of the event in the email by checking the _include agenda_ box.
+You can decide to include the agenda of the event in the email by checking the _include agenda_ box.

 ![](/assets/reminders.png)